Theatre History and Literature 1 [DRAM 200]

 DRAM 200: “A chronological survey of production methods, architecture, performance, and dramatic literature in western and eastern theatre traditions from early classical eras to the end of the 19th century.”

-The intention of this course is to familiarize students with a broad range of artistic styles, developments and approaches in theatre history as well as a certain number of key texts in dramatic literature.
-We are studying the dramatic texts alongside the theatre history not merely as a means of illustrating examples of the content of the various theatres, but in their own right, as important works of literature.
-The plays studied are, where possible, chosen because of their historical importance and literary value.
+The intention of this course is to familiarize students with a broad range of artistic styles, developments, and approaches in theatre history as well as a certain number of key texts in dramatic literature.
+At its core, this course is an examination of story-telling: what stories do we choose to tell, when, and how?
+We will investigate theatre history through a consideration of stories and their surroundings, in a survey of production methods, architecture, and performance traditions in Western and Eastern theatre from early classical eras to the end of the 19th century.
+We will consider theatre as a means of reflecting of contemporary society, and as a tool for instigating social change.
 It is expected that, by the end of this course, students will have a broad chronological frame of theatre history within which to locate particular events and also a rough lexicon of historical styles to which they can refer.
 It is further expected that students will be able to confidently read and interpret dramatic texts, and to write knowledgeably about these, not only from a historical perspective, but from a variety of critical perspectives.